ucd-cepb/textnet/vignettes/paper.md

 The figure below summarizes the functionality of *textNet* and the flow of function outputs.
 Optional data cleaning features are shown with dotted arrows.

 ![Workflow of textNet Functions](vignette_figures/figure-markdown_strict/flowchart.png)

-## Applications

-*textNet* has applications in governance network scholarship, as demonstrated by [Zufall and Scott](https://onlinelibrary.wiley.com/doi/full/10.1111/psj.12556) [-@zufall_syntactic_2024] and by ongoing work on groundwater governance at the UC Davis Center for Environmental Policy and Behavior.
-Additional potential applications include legal scholarship, social-ecological network analysis, government planning documents, court proceedings, archival research, communication and media research, and other fields interested in exploring events and entity relationships in textual data.

 ## Potential Further Analyses
 *textNet* is compatible with standard network analysis tools in R. Functionality from *ggraph* [@pedersen_ggraph_2024], *sna* [@butts_sna_2024], *igraph* [@csardi_igraph_2024], *network* [@butts_network_2023], and other network visualization